evildmp/vurt/articles/on-teaching.rst

 "That's very nice," I told him, before telling him to remove all of his formatting, and pointing him at the chapter on CSS.

-He wasn't very pleased about that.
+He wasn't at all happy about that.
 Even after successfully implementing a basic style sheet he was completely underwhelmed by the value he saw for his efforts: "What's the point?"

 After some grumbling I was able to persuade him to go on.
 Ten minutes later I was rewarded with an exclamation: "Woah!
 Look at that!"